bright/new-www/content/blog/breaking-down-the-alt-attribute-myth-in-img-tag-best-practices.md

 ## The alt attribute

-The **alt** attribute, a fundamental element in web development, serves a dual purpose.
+The **alt** attribute serves a dual purpose.
 It acts as a fallback description in scenarios where an image fails to download or display correctly, and, crucially, contributes to **Accessibility** by providing screen readers with valuable descriptive content.

 Commonly, discussions about the **alt** attribute carry an additional assertion: that it is a required attribute (and should always contain a description).
 While the **alt** attribute definitely helps with web **accessibility**, we'll explore situations where its insistence might be misunderstood, challenging existing beliefs and helping create a more balanced view of its role in building an inclusive online experience.
 Our myth can be defined as follows: